travisricks/algorithms-meetup/higherOrder-1/3-lights-switch.md

 ## Summary

-Create a function that returns another function.
+Create a function `switchCreator` that returns another function.
-The resulting function contains a boolean variable `lightsOn` and when called will change `lightsOn` from true to false and vice versa.
+The resulting function should close over a boolean variable `lightsOn` and when called will toggle the state of `lightsOn` and log the current state to the console.

 ## Input